Snowmobile Sleighs

 Detroit across from the old Packard Plant.
 After 1971 they moved to

 Mt Clemens.
-They came in many different colors, but the Red
+They came in many different colors including the hard to

-two different undercarriages, skis, and tow bar interfaces were
+Over time two different undercarriages, skis, and tow bar interfaces

 Yukon